Why You Shouldn't Use Alcohol to Disinfect Your Phone

 If there’s one thing I’ve heard time and time again from consumers during my years at PhoneSoap, it’s “I just wipe my phone down with an alcohol wipe – works just fine.”
 Simply put – that’s not true.
 Here's why:

-Your phone has hard-to-reach crevices that trap protein-rich materials – AKA, bacteria.
-Even more so if you use a case!
-The Association for Professionals in Infection Control (APIC) have deemed ethyl alcohol and isopropyl alcohol not effective in sterilizing because they lack sporicidal activity and can’t penetrate protein-rich materials.
+Your phone has hard-to-reach crevices that trap protein-rich materials—a.k.a. bacteria.
+Even more so if you use a case.
+The Association for Professionals in Infection Control (APIC) have deemed ethyl alcohol and isopropyl alcohol not effective in disinfecting because they lack sporicidal activity and can’t penetrate protein-rich materials.

 Fortunately, there’s PhoneSoap.
-Our UV-C lights consistently kill 99.99% of bacteria 100% of the time and with our patent for 360-degree cleaning you don't have worry about spots you might have missed – like you would using alcohol wipes.
+Our UV-C lights consistently kill 99.99% of bacteria 100% of the time.
+And with our patented 360-degree disinfection, you don't have worry about spots you might have missed like you would using alcohol wipes.